ronnieholm/FSharp-onion-architecture-sample/docs/architecture-decision-records/0002-avoid-custom-equality-on-entities/index.md

     { Entity: Entity<TaskId>
       Title: TaskTitle
       Description: TaskDescription option }

     interface IEquatable<Task> with
         member x.Equals (other: Task) : bool = other.Entity.Id.Equals x.Entity.Id

     override x.Equals (other: Task) : bool =
         match other with
         | :?
 Task as t -> (x :> IEquatable<_>).Equals t
         | _ -> false

     override x.GetHashCode() : int = x.Entity.Id.GetHashCode()
 ```

-Adding custom equality through generic overrides is ceremony.
-Instead we could
+Adding custom equality through generic overrides is more ceremony than adding an
-add an `equals` function to the entity's module:
+`equals` function to the entity's module:

 ```fsharp
 let equals a b = a.Entity.Id = b.Entity.Id
 ```

-In the application, not every entity is tested for equality, so `equals` could
+In the application, not every entity requires testing for equality, so `equals`
-be added ad hoc.
-If instead we decided to compare `Id`s at call sites, the
+could is added ad hoc.

-difference would be
+ If we decided to compare `Id`s at call sites, the difference would be

 ```fsharp
 let duplicate = story.Tasks |> List.exists (equals task)
 let duplicate = story.Tasks |> List.exists (fun t -> t.Entity.Id = task.Entity.Id)
 ```

-At the call site, we'd have to write different code depending on if it's an
+Call sites would require different code depending on if it's an entity or an
-entity or an aggregate.
+aggregate.

 ## Decision

 With C# and object orientation, comparison code would go in an entity base
-class, which also holds the `Id` fields.
-Adding `equals` to entities which
+class, which also holds the `Id` field.
+In contrast, adding `equals` to entities
-actually require comparison is a reasonable trade-off for less ceremony.
+which actually require it is a reasonable trade-off for less ceremony.

 ## Consequences